 Webull is a popular free investing app for buying stocks and ETFs.
 You can also trade options and short-term traders can benefit from the technical analysis tools.
 New members can also get three free stocks worth up to $1,600.

 Read our Webull review and learn about their free stock offer.

 You can buy fractional shares of stocks and ETFs with M1 Finance without trade fees.
 For instance, M1 Finance offers premade portfolios that copy famous investors lists and other investing themes.

 Read our M1 Finance review to learn about this free robo-advisor.

 Index fund investors that want a fully-automated robo-advisor should consider Betterment.
 While you won’t invest in individual stocks, you can invest in cost-efficient index funds.
-These funds give you instant diversification to US and global assets with a $0 account balance.
+These funds give you instant diversification to US and global assets with a $0 account minimum.

 Read our Betterment review to hear more about the oldest robo-advisor.